laurawilliams335/20.440_project/README.md

 Mesenteric lymph nodes were harvested from 15-day-old RorcE+7kbWT/WT mice and sorted for CD45+CD3−B220−CD11c+MHC-II+ DCs and CD45+CD3−B220−CD11c−CCR6+ ILC3s.
 Samples were pooled and sequenced using a 10x Genomics Chromium Single Cell Controller.

 Organization
-The code needed to produce figures 4 and 5 from our report is contained in Figure4-5.R, and all the data needed is in matrix.mtx.gz, barcodes.tsv.gz, and features.tsv.gz.
+The code needed to produce figures 4 and 5 from our report is contained in the folder 'code' in the file Figure4-5.R, and all the data needed is in matrix.mtx.gz, barcodes.tsv.gz, and features.tsv.gz in the folder 'data'.

 Running the code
 Download R and Rstudio to run the code.
 All of the necessary packages will be installed via running the Figure4-5.R script.